-Seven ways to access Safe Mode in Windows 10
+7 Ways to Access Safe Mode in Windows 10 (2023 Update)

 For decades, Safe Mode has served to load the operating system, albeit with reduced functionality, for the purpose of troubleshooting PC-related issues and performing diagnostics by loading only the OS’s core components.
 Eschewing the processing of certain system files and the loading of device drivers, along with stopping specific services, provides a minimized surface that makes it easier to roll back files that may have introduced system instability or otherwise prevented the computer from booting properly.

-The F8 method of invoking Safe Mode, which has been the commonly accepted approach dating back to Windows 95, was modified with the release of Windows 8 and the introduction of UEFI BIOS and SSDs.
-But fear not: As with most Windows shortcuts, there are multiple ways to enter Safe Mode.
+The F8 method of invoking Safe Mode, which has been the commonly accepted approach dating back to Windows 95, was modified with the release of Windows 8 and the introduction of UEFI BIOS and solid-state drives.
+But fear not: As with most Windows shortcuts, there are multiple ways to enter Safe Mode in Windows 10.
 Here are seven of them.

 1. Settings

-- From the desktop, click on the Start button, then click on Settings.
+- From the desktop, click on the Start button > Settings.

 - Select Update & Security > Recovery.

-- Under Advanced Startup, select Restart Now.
+- Under Advanced startup, select Restart now (Figure A).

-- After the device restarts, you'll be prompted with a list of options.
-Select option 4 to boot to Safe Mode.
-If internet access is required, select option 5 to boot to Safe Mode With Networking.
+- After the device restarts, you’ll be prompted with a list of options.
+Select option 4 to boot into Safe Mode.
+If internet access is required, select option 5 to boot into Safe Mode With Networking.

-SEE: 20 pro tips to make Windows 10 work the way you want (TechRepublic PDF)
+SEE: Download these tips on how to make Windows 10 work the way you want.

 2. Logon screen

-- At the logon screen, hold the Shift key down and click on the onscreen power button > Restart.
+- At the logon screen, hold the Shift key down and click on the on-screen power button > Restart.

-- Upon the device restarting, you will be prompted to choose an option.
-Click on Troubleshoot > Advanced Options > Startup Settings > Restart.
+- Once the device restarts, you will be prompted to choose an option.
+Select Troubleshoot > Advanced options > Startup settings > Restart.

 - The device will restart a second time, this time displaying a list of options.
-Select option 4 or 5 to boot to Safe Mode or Safe Mode With Networking, respectively.
+Choose option 4 or 5 to boot into Safe Mode or Safe Mode With Networking, respectively.

-3. System Configuration
+3. System configuration

-- From the desktop, click on the Start button.
-Then, click on the search icon, enter msconfig, and press Enter to launch the System Configuration app.
+- From the desktop, click Start, or simply click in the search bar.
+Enter msconfig and press Enter to launch the System Configuration app.

-- Click on the Boot tab, and under Boot options, select the Safe Boot check box and select the Minimal option.
+- Click on the Boot tab, and under Boot options, select the Safe Boot checkbox > the Minimal option (Figure B).

-- Click OK and you'll be prompted to Restart or Exit Without Restart.
-To enter Safe Mode, click Restart and Windows will reboot and enter Safe Mode automatically.
+- Click OK, and you’ll be prompted to Restart or Exit Without Restart.
+To enter Safe Mode, click Restart, and Windows will reboot and enter Safe Mode automatically.

-4. Boot from Windows Recovery Drive
+4. Windows Recovery Drive

 - Create a recovery drive on USB by using the Recovery Drive app.

-- Reboot the computer and boot to the recovery drive.
+- Reboot the computer, and boot to the recovery drive.

 - Upon booting, you’ll be asked to select your keyboard layout based on your preferred language.

-- Select Troubleshoot > Advanced options > Startup Settings > Restart.
+- Select Troubleshoot > Advanced options > Startup settings > Restart.

-- Once the device reboots, you'll be prompted to choose from several boot options.
-Select option 4 to boot into Safe Mode; option 5 to boot into Safe Mode With Networking; or option 6 to boot into Safe Mode With Command Prompt.
+- Once the device reboots, you’ll be prompted to choose from several boot options.
+Select option 4 to boot into Safe Mode, option 5 to boot into Safe Mode With Networking or option 6 to boot into Safe Mode With Command Prompt.

-SEE: Windows 10 power tips: Secret shortcuts to your favorite settings (Tech Pro Research)

 5. Windows 10 installation media (DVD or USB)